RubinBarclay/RPG-Heroes-Assignment/README.md

  ```

  Then open it in Visual Studio and run all tests by selecting __Tests > Run all tests__ or by pressing __Ctrl + Shift + A__.

+ ## License

+This project is licensed under the MIT license.
+See [LICENSE.md](https://github.com/RubinBarclay/RPG-Heroes-Assignment/blob/master/LICENSE.md) for more information.